City of Merrill and Lincoln County Spring 2022 Election candidates

 The deadline to file paperwork declaring candidacy for local offices, along with the appropriate nomination signatures, was Tuesday, Jan.
 4, 2022, at 5:00 p.m.

 There will be some new names on the ballot in April, and some races will be hotly contested.
-In some cases, incumbents filed notification of non-candidacy paperwork and will not be running for office this year, while a couple have not, so the timeframe for additional candidates to file candidacy paperwork for those positions was extended to Friday, Jan.
-7, 2022, at 5:00 p.m., but no additional candidates stepped forward to run in those races.
+In some cases, incumbents filed notification of non-candidacy paperwork and will not be running for office this year, while a couple have not, so the timeframe for additional candidates to file candidacy paperwork for those positions has been extended to Friday, Jan.
+7, 2022, at 5:00 p.m.
 And, of course, a number of candidates (some new, some incumbents) are running unopposed in the Spring 2022 election on April 5, 2022.

 February Primary Election

-There will be a Primary Election on Tuesday, Feb.
-15, 2022, to decide the two candidates who will face off in the April 5 Spring Election for Lincoln County Board Supervisor for District 12.
-Three candidates filed papers to run for office in that race.
-The two candidates who receive the highest number of votes in the Primary Election will go head-to-head against one another on the April 5 ballot.
-The District 12 Primary Election will be held at the Town of Corning, Town of Harding, and Town of Tomahawk Town Halls, respectively.
+As of Thursday, Jan.
+6, 2022, there will be a Primary Election on Tuesday, Feb.
+15, 2022, to decide the two candidates who will face off in the April 5 Spring Election for City of Merrill Alderman for District 8 and also for Lincoln County Board Supervisor for District 12.
+Three candidates filed papers to run for office in each of those races.
+The two candidates in each race who receive the highest number of votes in the Primary Election will go head-to-head against one another on the April 5 ballot.
+If additional candidates file paperwork to run for Supervisor positions in Lincoln County Board Districts 4 and 15, there is a possibility of those races being added to the Feb.
+15 ballot, as well.

 The position of Multi-Jurisdictional Judge in Merrill/Lincoln County will be a contested race this year.
 Robert W. Lass is challenging incumbent Ned R. Seubert in the April 5 Spring Election for the position.